Tweets by @auptpostpro

-Andrews University has the following postprofessional physical therapy programs to meet your particular career goals:
+Andrews University has the following postprofessional physical therapy degrees to meet your particular career goals.
+Postprofessional Physical Therapy Programs are not accredited by CAPTE.

 Transitional DPT (t-DPT)

 The transitional Doctor of Physical Therapy (t-DPT) is designed to provide advanced learning for practicing physical therapists.
-The t-DPT student will enhance their skills in medical screening, differential diagnosis, education and research.
-This degree transitions the clinician to the academic standard of the entry-level DPT graduate.
+The t-DPT student will enhance their skills in medical screening, differential diagnosis, clinical leadership and administration, imaging and laboratory science, therapeutic exercise prescription, education and research.
+This degree transitions the clinician to the academic standard of the entry-level DPT graduate and truly trains the clinician to become a direct access practitioner.

 Doctor of Science in Physical Therapy (DScPT)

-The Doctor of Science in Physical Therapy (DScPT) is designed to enhance the skills of practicing physical therapists in the areas of orthopedic manual therapy.
-Andrews University is partnered with the North American Institute of Orthopedic Manual Therapy (NAIOMT) to provide the clinician with the skills to become a certified manual or manipulative therapist.
-This degree will further enhance key areas such as medical screening, differential diagnosis, education, research and clinical leadership.
+The Doctor of Science in Physical Therapy (DScPT) degree represents the highest clinical specialty doctorate in the world.
+It is an advanced degree for bachelors, masters, and doctorally trained physical therapists.
+It is a unique degree designed to not only train the clinician to become a direct access provider and a competent researcher, but will also train the clinician to become a specialist in the area of orthopedic manual therapy.
+Andrews University is partnered with the North American Institute of Orthopedic Manual Therapy (NAIOMT), an APTA accredited fellowship program, to provide the clinician with the skills to become a certified manipulative therapist.
+This degree will further enhance key areas such as medical screening, differential diagnosis, education, research, therapeutic exercise prescription, imaging and laboratory science, along with clinical leadership.
+This degree truly allows the clinician to be a master clinician, a teacher and a researcher.
+Many of our graduates are faculty members at Universities within the United States and Canada attesting to the terminal nature of this degree.

 An 18-month postprofessional clinical mentorship and postgraduate educational curriculum designed to prepare the physical therapist as an orthopedic clinical specialist with a focus in manual therapy and clinical reasoning.